Best electric toothbrush for 2020: Philips, Oral-B and more

 It's available from the Fairywill website and at Amazon.

-You'll pay a premium for this smart electric toothbrush, but it may be worth it if you really want or need to track your dental hygiene habits.
+You'll pay a premium for this smart electric toothbrush, but it may be worth it if you really want or need to track your brushing technique and dental hygiene habits.
 The FlexCare Platinum electric toothbrushes send real-time brushing data to the Sonicare app, where you'll find a 3D map of your mouth along with personalized coaching and feedback.
 It has two modes -- clean and deep clean -- and claims to remove stains and improve gum health in two weeks.

 With thousands of five-star reviews, Oral-B's simple rechargeable electric toothbrushes are perfect for making the initial switch to an electric model and really starting to get into those nooks and crannies.
 The Pro 1000 offers only one mode, daily clean, but it's budget-friendly and compatible with a large number of replacement heads.

 Its simplicity can help first-time buyers avoid purchase hesitations.
-And according to Oral-B, this brush has pressure sensors and impressively removes up to 300 percent more plaque along the gumline than a manual toothbrush.
+And according to Oral-B, this brush has pressure sensors and impressively removes up to 300 percent more plaque along the gumline helping to prevent gum disease more than a manual toothbrush.

 Priced at $50 and up, it's available at Amazon, Best Buy, Walmart, Walgreens and CVS.